hocestnonsatis/binance-futures-bot/README.md

 ### General

 **Q: Is this profitable?**
-A: Past performance doesn't guarantee future results.
-Backtest thoroughly and start with small amounts on testnet.
+A: Trading results vary based on market conditions, settings, and risk management.
+Always backtest thoroughly and start with small amounts on testnet.

 **Q: Do I need ML experience?**
 A: No!
-Auto-training handles everything.
-Just run the bot and press [Y].
+The bot handles everything automatically.
+Just configure .env and run.

 **Q: Can I use this on live trading?**
 A: Yes, but start with testnet first.
 Set `TESTNET=false` in `.env` when ready.

+**Q: How much capital do I need?**
+A: Minimum $100 on testnet for testing. $1000+ recommended for live trading.

 ### Technical

 **Q: How accurate is the ML model?**
-A: Typical test accuracy: 74-84%.
+A: Typical test accuracy: 70-85%.
 Combined with rules, provides robust signals.

 **Q: How often should I retrain models?**
-A: Weekly or after major market regime changes.
-Delete model and bot will auto-retrain.
+A: Models automatically train on first run.
+Manually retrain weekly or after major market changes by deleting the model file.

 **Q: Can I add my own rules?**
 A: Yes!
 Edit `strategy.py` and add new `@Rule` decorators.